Voice of the Customer: What Is It & Why Does It Matter?

 Voice of the Customer programs are just one piece of the rapidly changing CX puzzle.
 Like all of those other pieces, VoC programs are facing unique challenges this year.

-Join us on February 11, 2021 for an exclusive webinar, “Best Practices for Solving the Three Biggest Challenges Facing CX Teams in 2021” featuring Kurt Trauth, Vice President of Experience Strategy at Stratifyd, and guest speaker Faith Adams, Senior Analyst Serving Customer Experience Professionals for Forrester, as they walk you through how to overcome the three biggest challenges facing CX teams this year.
+Looking for more about the future of CX and VoC?
+Watch an on-demand recording of “Best Practices for Solving the Three Biggest Challenges Facing CX Teams in 2021” featuring Kurt Trauth, Vice President of Experience Strategy at Stratifyd, and guest speaker Faith Adams, Senior Analyst Serving Customer Experience Professionals for Forrester, as they walk you through how to overcome the three biggest challenges facing CX teams this year.